View, configure, and scale pods

 3. Select a namespace, find the Deployment that you want to manage, and click Scale in the Actions column.

-4. In the dialog box that appears, set the desired number of pods to 4 and click OK.
+4. In the dialog box, set the desired number of pods to 4 and click OK.

 Note